mrtolkien/mrtolkien.github.io/_posts/2020-07-14-lol-data-stack.md

 Unfortunately, I feel like PyCharm is starting to stagnate when it comes to the very latest development technologies, and I would like to learn using VS Code in the future.
 I always try to use open source tools as it simplifies collaboration, and VS Code has been growing at a staggering pace.
-As Jetbrain’s Javascript IDE does not have a community version, I have started using VS Code for Javascript, and will work on moving my python workflow there too!
+As Jetbrain’s Javascript IDE does not have a community version, I will start using VS Code for Javascript, and will work on moving my python workflow there too!

 # Environment and deployment